-Hilma af Klint belonged to one of the first generations of females to get a higher education at the Royal Academy of Fine Arts (Kungl.
+Hilma Af Klint belonged to one of the first generations of females to get higher education at the Royal Academy of Fine Arts (Kungl.
 She was accepted into the Royal Academy of Fine Arts at the age of twenty.
-Through the years 1882-1887 she studied there, she was mainly drawing, and portrait- and landscape painting.
-Klint graduated with honors, and has been awarded a scholarship in the form of a studio at the so called "Atelier Building" (Ateljébyggnaden), owned by The Academy of Fine Arts.
-This was the primary cultural hub in the Swedish capital then.
-The same building also held Blanchs Café and Blanchs Art Gallery, in which the battle stood between the traditional art view of the Academy of Fine Arts, along with the resistance movement of the Art Society (Konstnärsförbundet), inspired by the French En Plein Air painters.
+Through the years 1882-1887 she studied there.
+She was mainly drawing portrait, and landscapes.
+Klint graduated with honours and has been awarded a scholarship in the form of a studio at the so-called "Atelier Building" (Ateljébyggnaden), owned by The Academy of Fine Arts.
+This was the primary cultural hub in the Swedish capital.
+The same building also held Blanche Café and Blanche Art Gallery, in which the battle stood between the traditional art view of the Academy of Fine Arts, along with the resistance movement of the Art Society (Konstnärsförbundet), inspired by the French En Plein Air painters.

-Like many of her contemporaries in the turn of last century, Klint was in search of spiritual insight.
-As a teenager she engaged in spiritistic séances, but gave them up for their lack of seriousness.
+Like many of her contemporaries in the turn of the last century, Klint was in search of spiritual insight.
+As a teenager, she engaged in spiritistic séances but gave them up for their lack of seriousness.
 In her thirties, Klint was a part of the Edelweiss Society for a brief while.
 The Rosicrucian Order also constituted a significant source of inspiration for her.
-Most importantly, Klint was heavily involved with the Theosophical Society, where she was member from the very beginning in Sweden in 1889.
+Most importantly, Klint was heavily involved with the Theosophical Society, where she was a member from the very beginning in Sweden in 1889.
 In her sixties, she became interested in anthroposophy.

-There's absolutely not any proof that Klint was involved from the abstract motion of her male modern colleagues, nor that she engaged in the creation of early Modernism in Central and Western Europe.
+There's not any proof that Klint was involved from the abstract motion of her modern male colleagues, nor that she engaged in the creation of early Modernism in Central and Western Europe.
 Nevertheless, she devised a similar, non-representational aesthetics.
-The contact with religious guides, who inspired her and communicated with her, were for Klint as real as the impressions given by the five physical senses.
-By visualizing inner experiences and processes, and by describing those as concretely and precisely as possible, she proceeded to develop a very personal expression.
+The contact with spiritual guides, who inspired her and communicated with her, was for Klint as real as the impressions given by the five physical senses.
+By visualizing inner experiences and processes, and by describing those as concretely and precisely as possible, she proceeded to develop very personal expression.

-Hilma was convinced that fact isn't restricted to the mere physical world; she was convinced that in parallel with the material world lies an internal one, and that the contents of the interior dimensions are just as real and true as are those of the outer one.
-So as to communicate this message, Hilma af Klint made use of symbols, words and letters.
-By way of employing dualistic symbols, Hilma af Klint expressed that"Everything is Unity".
+Hilma was convinced that fact isn't restricted to the mere physical world; she was convinced that in parallel with the material world lies an internal one and that the contents of the interior dimensions are just as real and true as are those of the outer one.
+To communicate this message, Hilma Af Klint made use of symbols, words and letters.
+By way of employing dualistic symbols, Hilma Af Klint expressed that"Everything is Unity".